rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 Now, we will take a closer look at channel opening and how it is done through a Bitcoin transaction.

-The Lightning Network has different levels of communication:
+Lightning Network has different levels of communication:

 - P2P communication (Lightning Network protocol)
 - Payment channel (Lightning Network protocol)